barvian/fluid-tailwind/README.md

 # fluid-tailwind

-A plugin for Tailwind CSS that provides fluid versions of core utilities.
+A fluid plugin for Tailwind that works with every built-in utility.

 ---